The GenomeComputer Company

 • Accredited lab infrastructure

-Sequencing runs through CLIA-, CAP-, and NATA-accredited, ISO 15189-certified laboratory infrastructure, with HIPAA-aligned controls and reproducible bundle generation.
+Sequencing runs through CLIA- and CAP-accredited laboratory infrastructure in the United States, with HIPAA-aligned controls and reproducible bundle generation.

 • Built on a Public Benefit Corporation

-Genome Computer operates under Humankind Bio, Inc., a Delaware Public Benefit Corporation.
+Genome Computer operates under Genetic Superintelligence Company, a Delaware Public Benefit Corporation.
 Our charter commits us to keep identifiable individual genetic data under individual control and out of commercial sale or licensing.
 That commitment is part of the corporate structure the company is governed by, not just the current version of a terms page.

 Why .genome matters